 Furthermore, the traditional approach often requires installing (and patching!) software on servers and clients.
 This is costly and resource-intensive.

-Next Generation Privileged Access Management
+Lean Privileged Access Management for multi-cloud

 New technology has made it possible to implement privileged access management without password vaulting and without new software or agents installed on servers or clients.
 This substantially speeds up deployment, reduces overhead, and helps scale to cloud and elastic environments.